sitespeedio/sitespeed.io/CONTRIBUTING.md

  - Add a screenshot and clearly point out where the defect is (if applicable)
  - Include the content of the data/error.log file in a [gist](https://gist.github.com/) and attach it to the issue.

-If you have the skills & the time, it is perfect if you send a pull request with a fix, that helps me a lot!
+If you have the skills & the time, it is perfect if you send a pull request with a fix, that helps us a lot!

 ## Add a change request/new functionality request
 If you have an idea or something that you need sitespeed.io to handle, add an issue and lets discuss it there.
 Ideas/changes/requests are very very welcome!

 Thanks for your time & support!